 Sometimes my Catholic friends say that the “music” or the “homily” (i.e., priest’s sermon) “takes away” from their positive experience of the Mass.
 To this I would say, “let nothing get between you and Jesus”.
 Jesus waits for us in the Sacrament of the Eucharist.
 It is the Work of the Holy Spirit of God that gives us this blessing and let nothing and no one taint it with any form of disappointment!

 Bride of Christ receive your Holy Lord and do this in remembrance of the Holy One, Jesus Christ, who gave everything up to create a place for you in Paradise and to destroy the power of sin in your life today!
-With wonder, awe and reverence let us approach this miracle of love–Jesus in the Holy Eucharist.
+With wonder, awe and with reverence and thanksgiving let us approach this miracle of love–Jesus in the Holy Eucharist.

 Let us be grateful for this time we have on earth for it is an opportunity to show God how much we love Him.
 Let us not take anything for granted.
-Let’s give thanks for everything: the food that graces our tables, our shelter, our clothing, our water, our jobs, our health, our healthcare and so many natural remedies, the music and artistic expression that adds beauty to our world.
+Let’s give thanks for everything: the food that graces our tables, our shelter, our clothing, our water, our jobs, our health, our healthcare, and so many natural remedies, the music and artistic expression that adds beauty to our world.
 Let’s give thanks for our freedom, for peace in our life, for the friends and family that help us to grow in love.
 Let’s rejoice in the simple things—a moment to laugh, to smile, to learn, to pray, to give, to share, to forgive, to be forgiven, to love and to live in God’s presence, for Him, with Him and in Him.

 Thank You for Your love Jesus!
 Thank You for the gift of faith.
 Thank You for being willing to die for us!
 Thank You for guiding me and teaching me and being willing to live in an intimate relationship with me.
 I savor this time with You as a foretaste of the heaven we will have forever.
 Please guide us to do Your Holy Will and to treat all the gifts around us as treasures of Your love.

-I will stop every day Lord @ the Time you died for us, 3pm, to remember Your Passion and to pray for all souls, that all people will come to know you and love you.
+I will stop every day Lord @ the Time you died for us, 3pm, to remember Your Passion and to pray for all souls, that all people will come to know you and love you Jesus.
 This daily moment of thanksgiving fills my heart with holy desire to please You Jesus!
 You are my heart’s desire.
 Without You I am nothing!

 Please join me friends of Jesus in a daily prayer for peace @ the time Jesus died for us, 3pm (each of us in our local time zones).
 Learn more about the peace movement in the Holy Name of Jesus here.